blue446/Discord-Api-Endpoints/messages.md

-# This file represants what is needed to send a message.
+# This file represents what is needed to send a message.
-so far i've only found that you can do it once every {} so many minutes with the default Nonce so far
+so far I've only found that you can send a message once every {} minutes with the default Nonce so far
 ```py
 import requests